Get-A-Way

-"Get-A-Way" is a song by German Eurodance project Maxx, released in October 1993 by labels Blow Up and Intercord as the debut single from the project's first album, To the Maxximum (1994).
-In Germany, the song reached Gold status for selling over 250,000 units.
-It peaked within the top 10 in at least 13 countries; Austria, Belgium, the Czech Republic, Denmark, Finland, Ireland, Japan, the Netherlands, Norway, Scotland, Sweden, Switzerland and the United Kingdom.
+"Get-A-Way" is a song by German Eurodance project Maxx, released in 1993 by the records labels Blow Up and Intercord as the lead single from the project's first album, To the Maxximum (1994).
+The song peaked within the top 10 in at least 13 countries and was certified gold In Germany for shipping over 250,000 units.
 By mid-1994, it sold over 1.1 million singles in Europe.
-Its music video was directed by Jonathan Bate, and filmed in Sweden.
+The accompanying music video was directed by Jonathan Bate, and filmed in Sweden.

 Background

 "Get-A-Way" originally featured vocals by rapper Boris Köhler (Gary Bokoe) and singer Samira Besic.
 It was inspired by Ice MC's "Take Away the Colour" and became a major club hit in Germany upon release in October 1993.
 For unknown reasons, Besic did not participate further in Maxx beyond recording vocals for "Get-A-Way."
 A model-dancer named Eliz Yavuz (Alice Montana) was hired to lip-sync Besic's vocals for the accompanying music video.
 British singer Linda Meek was later recruited into the act early in 1994.
 She quickly became associated with "Get-A-Way," by the media due to her regularly performing the song live in concert and on music television programs with Köhler for music programs like Top of the Pops, Dance Machine, MTV and many more.